Good Energy

 Good Energy Group PLC is a British energy company based in Chippenham, Wiltshire that provides services in the electrification of transport and decentralised renewable energy generation such as domestic solar panels.
 The company is also an energy retailer, and built a portfolio of wind and solar generation which was sold in 2022.
 Founded by Juliet Davenport, its CEO is Nigel Pocklington.

+On 27 January 2025, it was announced that Dubai based Esyasoft had agreed to purchase Good Energy for £99.4 million.

 History

 The company was set up in 1997 as Ofex, an offshoot of the German power company Unit Energy Europe.
 The business was later bought by its management and changed its name to Good Energy in 2003.

 Good Energy said in 2010 that its aim was to move the UK away from reliance on fossil-fuel, to a network of small, independent generators supplying local customers.
 The company sources some of its power from 800 small and medium-sized, distributed renewable electricity generators across the country, as well as investing in its own generation sources; it had a target to supply around half of its customers' demands from its own resources by 2016.

 In 2012, Good Energy Group was listed on the Alternative Investment Market and raised an additional £4 million of investment.

+In 2014, Good Energy bought a £500,000 stake in Tidal Lagoon Power, where Davenport's then-husband Mark Shorrock was the CEO; the company was planning a tidal generation scheme using Swansea Bay.
+In 2018, the UK government decided not to support the scheme as it was not financially viable.
+Tidal Lagoon Power Limited entered voluntary insolvency in 2018 and was dissolved in 2024.

 In 2015, Good Energy announced it had partnered with energy start-up Open Utility to trial the UK's first renewable energy marketplace, 'Piclo', where generators and consumers buy and sell renewable energy directly at prices they agree on.
 The six-month trial began in October 2015, and was funded by the DECC Energy Entrepreneurs Fund and Nominet Trust.
 It was also supported by Ofgem, the energy industry regulator.